edina/nbresuse/README.md

 pulls data from the `/proc` tree, however in a docker image the correct place to pull this data is from the `/sys/fs/cgroup/`)

+### August 2020 Flaw Found

+In August 2020, we found a flaw in our logic: The code that determined the disk metrics stalled the loading to the classic notebook-server intreface for those with >~8,000 items under $HOME (in our K8 environment.)

+This code-base has been edited to it does not interact with that metric (it doesn't generate it, or look to display it in the UI)

 ## Installation

 You currently install this package by cloning from GitHub.
 In your dockerfile, add: